-For most people, an RRSP is a way to save for retirement and pay less income tax.
-Although RRSPs remain a great tool for retirement planning, there are some other really useful things you can do with your RRSP.
+For most people, a registered retirement savings plan (RRSP) is a way to save for retirement and pay less income tax.
+True, RRSPs remain a great tool for retirement planning.
+But, there are some other really useful things you can do with them.
 Check out some of the other ways you can use your RRSP to achieve your financial goals:

 1. Buy your first home with the RRSP Home Buyers’ Plan

-If Melissa puts that $300 per month ($3,600 per year) into an RRSP (assuming she has the contribution room), she will get a 36% tax savings based on her marginal tax rate, which works out to a tax refund of $1,296 per year.
-In five years, Melissa will have not only $20,000 in her RRSP to borrow for the purchase of her first home, but also an extra $6,500 from tax savings.
+As an example, let's say Melissa wants to buy a home in five years.
+She's planning to save about $20,000 for a down payment by putting away $300 per month.
+What happens if Melissa puts that $300 per month ($3,600 per year) into an RRSP (assuming she has the contribution room)?
+She'll get a 36% tax savings based on her marginal tax rate.
+That works out to a tax refund of $1,296 per year.
+In five years, Melissa will have $20,000 in her RRSP to borrow for the purchase of her first home.
+And she'll also have an extra $6,500 from tax savings.

 When you borrow money from your RRSP under the Home Buyers’ Plan, you must pay the money back over a 15-year period.
-In Melissa’s case, she has to put back $1,333.33 per year for 15 years; if she misses a payment, she must pay tax on that amount.
-She will also miss out on 15 years of tax-sheltered growth on that $20,000.
+In Melissa’s case, she has to put back $1,333.33 per year for 15 years.
+If she misses a payment, she must pay tax on that amount.
+She'll also miss out on 15 years of tax-sheltered growth on that $20,000.